Metrist-Software/product-docs/vitepress/docs/monitors/metrist_azureaks.md

   "run_groups": ["match-one", "or-more", "run-groups"], "run_spec": {
     "name": "azureaks",
-    "run_type": "dll",
+    "run_type": "dll"
-  }
+  },
   "steps": [
     {
       "check_logical_name": "QueryExistingDNSRecord",
-      "description": "This step attemps to query an existing record on Route53 via DNS Lookup.", },
+      "description": "This step attemps to query an existing record on Route53 via DNS Lookup."
+    },
     {
       "check_logical_name": "CreateCluster",
       "description": "This step attemps to create a Kubernetes Cluster in a given Azure Region.
 Note: this monitor has cleanup routines that run when other steps are complete.
-If you run this monitor through several Orchestrators, you may choose which Orchestrator(s) shall perform the cleanup.", },
+If you run this monitor through several Orchestrators, you may choose which Orchestrator(s) shall perform the cleanup."
+    },
     {
       "check_logical_name": "CreateDeployment",
-      "description": "This step attemps to deploy a container in a cluster created in a previous step.", },
+      "description": "This step attemps to deploy a container in a cluster created in a previous step."
+    },
     {
       "check_logical_name": "RemoveDeployment",
-      "description": "This step attemps to remove the container deployed in a previous step.", },
+      "description": "This step attemps to remove the container deployed in a previous step."
+    }
   ]
 }
 ```